mchia157/comp423-course-notes/docs/tutorials/go-setup.md

 * Reviewer: [Anya Vourakis](https://github.com/v-anya)

 ## Introduction
 Welcome everyone!
-In this tutorial, you'll learn how to set up a dev container with the Go programming language in Visual Studio Code.
+In this tutorial, you'll learn how to set up a development contaniner (dev container) for the Go programming language in Visual Studio Code (VS Code).
 Let's have some fun!